Hyundai Elantra impresses with stylish new look - The Scoop

 The cockpit is also a fully immersive space with a 10.25” digital cluster that is tilted 10 degrees toward the driver for easier control.

 Running out of phone battery while travelling?
-Fret not because the Elantra premium comes with wireless smartphone charging, which is as simple as placing your phone on the charging pad.
+Don’t worry because the Elantra premium comes with wireless smartphone charging — all you have to do is place your phone on the charging pad.

 Safety features

-The Elantra is packed with safety features such as the forward collision warning system that automatically assists with emergency braking.
+The Elantra is packed with safety features such as the forward collision warning system that assists with emergency braking.

-It is also equipped with a lane following assist system that detects the lane and vehicle ahead and assists the driver to keep the vehicle centered between lanes.
+It is also equipped with a ‘lane following’ assist system that detects the lane and vehicle ahead and helps the driver to keep the vehicle centered between lanes.

-If you’re feeling sleepy or distracted, the driver attention monitor will provide a warning when it detects inattentiveness and recommend the driver to take a rest.
+If you’re feeling sleepy or distracted, the ‘driver attention’ monitor will provide a warning when it detects inattentiveness and recommend the driver to take a rest.

 The Elantra premium is priced at $35,800 while the standard variant is priced at $28,400.